supcreme/arch-post/arch luks lvm - v2.md

 # Add user
 nano /etc/sudoers
 # Uncomment to allow members of group wheel to execute any command %wheel ALL=(ALL) ALL
+#useradd -m -g users -G wheel <username>
-useradd -m -g users -G wheel <username>
+useradd -m -g users -G wheel -s /bin/zsh <username>
 passwd <username>

 #Add your newly created user to the wheel group by running